svargasperez/RPiClusterGuide/README.md

 	1. Select "Change User Password" and follow the instructions. *It is recommended (for the purpose of this guide) to make all passwords the same for each RPi*.
 	1. Next, open "Localisation Options" &rarr; "Change Locale".
 Scroll down until the `en_US.UTF-8 UTF-8` option is highlighted and press <kbd>enter</kbd>, then <kbd>enter</kbd> again.
 		- If it cannot be set by default, exit the menu and type `sudo nano /etc/locale.gen`, uncomment the line containing `en_US.UTF-8 UTF-8` (if it is commented out).
 Then, in the **Terminal** type `locale-gen` and try again.
 If that still does not work, try `sudo dpkg-reconfigure locales` and select the correct locale.
-	1. Once back to the software configuration tool window, select "Localisation Options" and change the timezone.
+	1. Once back to the software configuration tool window, select  "Localisation [sic] Options" and change the timezone.
 	1. Next, choose "Advanced Options" &rarr; "Expand Filesystem" and press <kbd>enter</kbd>.
 	1. Finally, select the option "Update".
 	1. To activate all these changes, type `sudo reboot`.
 To shut down this node, the command `sudo shutdown -h now` can be used.